ortk95/planetmapper/docs/user_interface.rst

 Once you are happy with the fitting result, click Save at the top of the Controls tab.
 This will open a window where you can choose which files to output.
 You can customise which files to output (with the 'Save navigated observation' and 'Save mapped observation' checkboxes) and choose the filepath where these files will be saved.

 - The navigated observation is similar to the input file, with additional 'FITS backplanes' containing useful information such as the longitude/latitude coordinates for each pixel in the image.
+This file is generated using the function :func:`planetmapper.Observation.save_observation`.
 - The mapped observation produces a FITS file which contains (as the name suggests...) a mapped version of the observation.
 This map file will also contain the various useful backplanes.
 The degree interval option allows you to customise the size of the output map (e.g. degree interval=1 produces a map which is 180x360, degree interval=10 produces a map which is 18x36).
+This file is generated using the function :func:`planetmapper.Observation.save_mapped_observation`.

 Once you click Save, your requested files will be generated and saved.
 Note that for larger files, this can take around a minute to complete as some of the coordinate conversion calculations are relatively complex.